bio-phys/VantHoffFittting/README.md

 ## Try without installation

-Click this [link](https://notebooks.mpcdf.mpg.de/binder/v2/git/https%3A%2F%2Fgitlab.mpcdf.mpg.de%2Fjabuller%2Fvanthofffitting/HEAD?labpath=examples%2Fpipeline_example.ipynb) to launch a computational environment (JupyterLab) in the Cloud to try the `pipeline_example.ipynb` notebook.
+Click this [link](https://notebooks.mpcdf.mpg.de/binder/v2/git/https%3A%2F%2Fgitlab.mpcdf.mpg.de%2Fjabuller%2Fvanthofffitting/HEAD?labpath=examples%2Fpipeline_example.ipynb) to try the `pipeline_example.ipynb` notebook in a computational cloud environment.

-**Importantly**, shut down JupyterLab properly using its menu (File -> Shut Down) to free resources for other users.
+**Importantly**, after use shut down JupyterLab properly using via the drop-down menu (File -> Shut Down) to free resources for other users.

-Note that the interactive session is only temporary and files will be deleted after termination (File -> Shut Down).
+You can either analyze the data sets provided by us or upload your own data.
+The interactive session is only temporary and files will be deleted after termination (File -> Shut Down).